joy-framework/tester/README.md

 # tester
-A basic testing library for janet
+A testing library for janet

 ## Installation